NxRoot/batch-gui/README.md

     pause

+Result:

+    LAUNCH
+    Press any key to continue . . .

 # Limitations
 * Since this is not running on any browser, **web functions** and **CSS events** are `not available`.</br>